bbatsov/metaredux/_posts/2026-06-30-cider-2-0-is-brewing.md

 used ClojureScript in the past, but I still managed to figure out how to finally solve those problems that have been pain points for CIDER's users for as long as we've had ClojureScript support.

+On a related note, I've also been chasing down a few small bugs in [Piggieback](https://github.com/nrepl/piggieback) (the middleware that powers most of the cljs REPLs CIDER talks to) - have a look at the recent [releases](https://github.com/nrepl/piggieback/releases) if you're curious.
+And I've been idly pondering some form of "native" shadow-cljs support down the road.
+That last one is very much TBD, so don't hold me to it - but the ClojureScript story keeps inching forward.

 ## A pile of quality-of-life touches